stardogventures/stardao/README.md

   - **Creates:** when creating an entity, usually the caller omits the primary key id (letting the database generate the id).
 However, the id must exist on all of your entities after they're created.
 The same is usually true of created-by/created-at fields.
 So as long as it gets validated to ensure it's not missing any required fields, a Partial is a better way to pass in the initial data.
   - **Restricted views:** sometimes you want to expose a view of an object, for a particular user, that has certain sensitive fields omitted.
 Partials are a good way to represent these.

 Partials can't derive from the base class, since the methods have different signatures.
-To automatically generate Partials, include the `stardao-auto` module, and add `@AutoPartial` to your entity class.
+So while you could write Partials yourself, you'd be violating DRY pretty badly.
+Fortunately, Stardao has a solution, inspired by Google's AutoValue.
+To automatically generate Partials, just include the `stardao-auto` module, and add `@AutoPartial` to your entity class.

-Stardao will automatically generate a `PartialX` class to go with your entity.
+Stardao will automatically generate a `PartialEntityname` class to go with your entity.
 This leverages AutoValue and will therefore be immutable.
 It uses builders, with no prefix on the setter methods.

 ### Define Your Dao